peakhunt/u-boot-mainline-s5p4418/README.md

 At the moment of phase-2, Serial/MMC DM drivers are supported in SPL in a limited way.
 Future works will make them full-fledged DM drivers.

+Currently those drivers/devices are instantiated by U_BOOT_DEVICE() in code.
+DTB file is empty.

 ## DDR3
 At the time of this writing, DDR3 initialization is fixed to DDR3-1600.